 But regardless of the circumstances, they are not allowed to bully you, period.

 In this post, we will cover how you can fight back against debt collectors and debt collection robocalls.

 Even though debt collectors do have certain rights under the Fair Debt Collection Practices Act (FDCPA), your rights not to be harassed over your phone are even stronger.
 For starters, you are not required by law to interact directly with the debt collector that interrupted your dinner yesterday, especially over the phone.

-Imagine how satisfying it would be to spoil all the fun for a debt collector who’s been looking forward to calling you again since they left work yesterday.
-Imagine their disappointment when they’re unable to reach your phone number at all, or falling for a hilarious pre-recorded Answer Bot.
+Imagine how satisfying it would be to spoil all the fun for a debt collector.
+Imagine their disappointment when they’re unable to reach your phone number at all or when they fall for one of RoboKiller's hilarious pre-recorded Answer Bots.

-RoboKiller, the #1 phone privacy app, offers call blocking and Answer Bot call recording technology to equip you with the tools to fight back against debt collectors.
-You can add numbers to your personal blacklist, identify callers in real-time, and much more.
-Click here to get started today!
+RoboKiller, the #1 robocall blocker app, offers call blocking and Answer Bot call recording technology to equip you with the tools to fight back against debt collectors.
+You can add numbers to your personal block list, identify callers in real-time, and much more.